core-wg/resource-directory/draft-ietf-core-resource-directory.md

 its link-local IP literal typically contains a zone identifier of the RD, and is not usable across hosts (see {{RFC6874}} Section 1).

-Therefore, RD setups SHOULD avoid the use of URIs containing link-local IP addresses.
+Therefore, RD servers SHOULD reject registrations which use of URIs containing link-local IP addresses.

-In setups where the use of a single network link is coordinated among all participants, clients can disregard any zone identifier and use their configured interfaces.

 ## Use Case: Cellular M2M {#cellular}